Gentlemen of Few

 Word had spread, far enough that their travels had taken them to almost every county in England including venues such as the Winter Gardens in Margate, the Marlowe Theatre in Canterbury, the Royal Albert Hall and the Garage in London and festivals like Boomtown Fair, Tiree Music Festival and Secret Garden Party, supporting the likes of Internationally renowned artists such as The Beat, The Blockheads and Hayseed Dixie and yet, amidst these numerous and sporadic events, the Gents rustled up a small team, including the tireless Paul Norris and Duncan Forward and took themselves on a tour up the country, playing festivals, pubs and street corners.
 It was then, they discovered Scotland, where the total majesty of the country enraptured them all.
 It was there, they played to an almighty rabble of Scotsmen, who received them just as loudly with an astonishing response.

 And it was those few, final nights by the side of Loch Lomond that, needless to say, made the boys fall in love with that country, and they found plenty to write about when they returned home.

 So with hundreds of hours travelling up and down the country and inside pubs, clubs, halls and houses, the Gents had collected a good number of songs and a deep urge to craft another record.

-Since then, the Gents have been performing more than ever, racking up a mighty following stretching right up the country and working and performing nonstop with musicians like their regular Trumpeter, James Pooley and Violinist, Ivy Trojanowska, incorporating and exploring the dynamics that new instruments and new heads will bring.
+Since then, the Gents have been performing more than ever, racking up a mighty following stretching right up the country and working and performing nonstop with musicians like their regular Trumpeter, Oscar Lloyd and Drummer, Kieran Gaffney, incorporating and exploring the dynamics that new instruments and new minds will bring.

 With more and more plans for their future, the Gents would like to invite you to join them on their adventures and share in this very human of things, music.